aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.datatypes/svglength/unittype/_index.md

 ---
 title: SVGLength.UnitType
 second_title: Aspose.SVG for .NET API Reference
-description: SVGLength property.
+description: SVGLength UnitType property.
 The type of the value as specified by one of the SVG_LENGTHTYPE_ constants defined on this interface
 type: docs
 weight: 10
 url: /net/aspose.svg.datatypes/svglength/unittype/